r0gu3cic/initial-server-setup-role/README.md

 ------------

-This role was created by Stefan/enabler/r0gu3cic.
+This role was created by Stefan, aka enabler, aka r0gu3cic.
 For any inquiries or further information, please reach out via [GitHub](https://github.com/r0gu3cic).